Screen Actors Guild: Standardized pay and work conditions

 All members of the Guild agreed to work only for producers who had signed contracts with SAG.
 These contracts spelled out in detail the responsibilities that producers must assume when hiring SAG performers.
 Specifically, the SAG basic contract specified: the number of hours performers may work, the frequency of meal breaks required, the minimum wages or "scale" at which performers must be compensated for their work, overtime pay, travel accommodations, wardrobe allowances, stunt pay, private dressing rooms, and adequate rest periods between performances.
 When applicable, and with due regard to the safety of the individuals, cast and crew, women and minorities were to be considered for doubling roles and for descript and non-descript stunts on a functional, non-discriminatory basis.

-The Producers and the Pension and Health Plans
+The Producers Pension and Health Plans

 Performers who meet the eligibility criteria of working a certain number of days or attaining a certain threshold in income derived from SAG productions could join the Producers Pension and Health Plans offered by the Guild.
 The eligibility requirements varied by age of the performer and the desired plan chosen (there were two health plans).
 There were also Dental, Vision, and Life & Disability coverage included as part of the two plans.